devenpatel2/Color_Quantization/Readme.md

 ## Color Quantization Using K-Means
-Following closely the colour quantization by " " I have written by own version in C/C++, and an alternate representation of the colour histogram.
+Following closely the colour quantization by [Adrian Rosebrock](http://www.pyimagesearch.com/2014/05/26/opencv-python-k-means-color-clustering/) I have written by own version in C/C++, and an alternate representation of the colour histogram.

 To run the code: